xfxf/steam-friends-played/README.md

 ### Show my friends in-game "played" time for a game on Steam

-Very basic script to show all friends playtime for a specific game on Steam.
+Very basic script + library to show all friends playtime for a specific game on Steam.
-Not optimised at *all*; it can take a few minutes to run.

 APP_ID defaults to Fallout 4.